 Driving from Erie, Pennsylvania to Letchworth State Park

 Since the Portageville entrance is under construction, Google Maps guides us to the Castile Entrance on the west side of the park.
-The route adjusts and instead of heading further up the Lake Erie coastline, we are directed straight east clipping the Allegheny National Forest.
+The route adjusts and instead of heading further up the Lake Erie coastline, we have directed straight east clipping the Allegheny National Forest.

-About an hour into the drive, we cross over the Chautauqua Lake.
+About an hour into the drive, we cross over Chautauqua Lake.
 A bridge takes us over the water and we see the lake cottages along the shore.
 It’s lightly raining so the lake is quiet and calm and no boats are zipping around.

 The highway is forested on both sides with bright yellow flowers in the median.
 We get off the highway to fill up on gas and take a bathroom break.